Rishikesh-pal/AutomationExercise/README.md

-#This repository contain Automation project on automationexercise.com that isan e-comerce website

 # Automation Exercise Project

 This project contains automated tests for the [automationexercise.com](https://www.automationexercise.com/) website.
 The tests cover both UI and API testing using Cypress.